 You are required to notify the OIE either in person or in writing, of the completion of your studies or practical training and of the date of your final departure from the U.S. If you intend to leave ESU, but plan to remain in the U.S. to study at another school, you must obtain appropriate transfer authorization.

-- Requests for documentation submitted to the Office of International Education require at least two business days to process.
+- Requests for documentation submitted to the Office of International Education require at least 3 business days to process.

 - Bring your passport and all relevant Immigration documents with you when you come to the OIE seeking immigration information.

-- Carry financial and Immigration documentation when you travel (especially I-20's, passports, and I-94's).
+- Carry financial and Immigration documentation when you travel (especially I-20's and passports).

 - Never go to Immigration without first consulting the OIE.